shaikahmadnawaz/linux-terminal-commands/README.md

 ### 1. ls

-In the current folder if you want to list the all the items you can use **ls command**
+In the current folder, if you want to list the all the items you can use **ls command**

 `ls`

+To see other directories’ content, type ls followed by the desired path.
+For example, to view files in the Documents folder, enter:

+`ls /home/username/Documents`

+Here are some options you can use with the ls command:

+- `ls -R` lists all the files in the subdirectories.
+- `ls -a` shows hidden files in addition to the visible ones.
+- `ls -lh` shows the file sizes in easily readable formats, such as MB, GB, and TB.